By Forrest Brown and Marnie Hunter, CNN

 There are other factors to weigh in addition to transmission rates, according to Wen.

-“Another is what precautions are required and followed in the place that you’re going and then the third is what are you planning to do once you’re there,” she said.
+“Another is what precautions are required and followed in the place that you’re going and then the third is what are you planning to do once you’re there.

 “Are you planning to visit a lot of attractions and go to indoor bars?
 That’s very different from you’re going somewhere where you’re planning to lie on the beach all day and not interact with anyone else.
 That’s very different.
 Those are very different levels of risk.”